Edificio Porta dell'Innovazione - Piano 2 - via della Libertà 12 - 30175 Venezia Marghera (VE), Italy

-Elisa has background in International Relations and Diplomacy (MA, University of Trieste), a specialization in Environmental Economics and Management (MA, Bocconi University) and holds a Phd in Science and Management of Climate Change (Ca’Foscari University of Venice).
-She is currently Research Associate at the Department of Political Science at University College London (UCL).
+Elisa has background in International Relations and Diplomacy (MSc, University of Trieste), a specialization in Environmental Economics and Management (MSc, Bocconi University) and holds a Phd in Science and Management of Climate Change (Ca’Foscari University of Venice).

 - A network approach for moving from planning to implementation in climate change adaptation: Evidence from southern Mexico